rust-lang/rfcs/text/3543-patchable-function-entry.md

 As this is specified via an attribute, it will persist across crate boundaries unlike the compiler flag.

 Specifying any amount of padding other than 0 in an attribute will result in an error on backends or architectures which do not support this feature.
+Some architecture/backend combinations may only support a subset of prefix and entry nop counts, and may generate errors when other counts are requested.

 `#[unpatchable]` is a built-in alias for `#[patchable(prefix = 0, entry = 0)]`.